rbouckaert/transmission/doc/tutorial/README.md

 The two hazard functions probably need a bit of thought and knowledge to inform their parameters.
 For more details, we refer to the paper.

+### Some considerations fro setting up these parameters

+In general, you need to have good information about the sampling process and transmission process in order for BREATH to be useful.

+In particular, you need to have some idea about what proportion of the hosts is sampled (sample constant), how long after infection hosts are sampled on average (to set `sampleShape/sampleRate`) and the variance (to set `sampleShape/(sampleRate * sampleRate)`).
+For the transmission process, transmission constant is the number of hosts that on average are infected by a host, and the fraction `transmissionShape/transmissionRate` sets the mean time between a host getting infected and infecting other hosts and `transmissionShape/(transmissionRate * transmissionRate)` the variance.

+Not all combinations of parameters lead to sensible trees.
+It is quite possible that only single taxon trees are generated.
+Even when choosing sensible parameter combinations, one of the modes of the taxon count distribution will be near 1.

+* Choose `transmissionConstant` in [1, 4].
+This sets the mean number of transmission events per host and determines the scale of the tree.
+* Choose `sampleConstant` in (0.5, 1), to sample enough cases that person-to-person transmission inference is likely to be a reasonable task.
+* Choose `transmissionShape/transmissionRate` to set the mean inter-infection time (ignoring sampling) .
+* Choose `sampleShape/sampleRate > transmissionShape/transmissionRate` so that sampling occurs at after the mean generation time, on average.
+Otherwise it seems likely that the transmission chains will die out quickly.
+* Choose `endTime` the approximate number of transmission generations.
+Keep in mind that if the mean time to sampling is considerably greater than the mean time to infection, and `transmissionConstant` is high, the number of infections could grow very large.
+* Choose `popSize` in such a way that the probability that lineages will coalesce in the required time is pretty high, for example `popSize < -transmissionRate/transmissionShape log(0.95)`.
+* After choosing the hazard function parameters, a quick sanity check is to plot the gamma distribution densities of the sampling and transmission hazard in the same plot.
+This plot shows how likely it is for a transmission to happen at a given time and how likely it is for a host to be sampled.
+For an exponentially growing process, the mean of the sampling hazard should be larger than that of the transmission hazard.

+Reducing `transmissionConstant` will make a big (nonlinear) difference.

+Changing `samplingConstant` will not make much difference to transmission or the size of the process (though it will to the number of sampled cases, in a linear way), because if sampling happens, it’s most likely to happen after the peak in transmission anyway.

 ### Hyperpriors

 The BREATH tree prior comes with four hyperpriors: block start, end and count and tranmission population size